×

 The next step is to determine the total costs at various stages of production or project activity.
 This requires adding the variable costs that were quantified in Step 2 and the fixed costs that were identified in Step 1.
 You can get a comprehensive understanding of how the financial environment changes as output varies by contrasting these costs across various production levels.
 The ability to visualize data is essential for making strategic decisions.

 Calculate the likely revenue the project will bring in using your knowledge of market dynamics and pricing tactics.
 The price per unit and potential changes in market demand should be taken into account in this projection.
-In order to conduct a thorough analysis and determine whether the project is likely to be profitable, accurate revenue estimation is crucial.
+To conduct a thorough analysis and determine whether the project is likely to be profitable, accurate revenue estimation is crucial.

 Calculating the break-even point—the production level where total costs and total revenue are equal—is the core of break-even analysis.
 Divide the fixed costs by the difference between the selling price per unit and the variable cost per unit using the provided formula.
 This calculation produces a crucial threshold that marks the distinction between profit and loss.